kroman0/products/qPloneCaptchas/trunk/README.txt

 Installation:
 -------------

-* Put qPloneCaptchas product folder into the Product fodler of your instance
+* Put qPloneCaptchas folder into the Product folder of your instance

-* Restart Zope
+* Restart Zope server process

 * Install qPloneCaptchas in Plone with Quickinstaller